PixeLInc/earthview.hs/README.md

 Allows you to download a bunch of [earthview](https://earthview.withgoogle.com) images to a folder for wallpapers.

+(this probably should be a stack project or something, that'll be later)

 # Why is it in haskell?
 Why not?
 I'm trying to learn so I thought converting my python program to haskell would be a fun challenge.